00kevinp/HashingVisual/README.md

-# HashingVisual
-Visualizing various hashing methods, from basic addition of salt to letting AI create their own

-Representing the Significance of Hashing in Password Storage CMPE 412-01
+# Representing the Significance of Hashing in Password Storage
+## CMPE 412 -- Networks & Secutiy

 This project discusses the critical role of hashing in securing passwords within software applications.
 By implementing a diverse array of hashing methods, including simple hashing, peppered hashing, iterated hashing, XOR hashing, rotated hashing, a “crazy” hash, and finally